Bump Elliott: Coaching career

-Although his tenure at Michigan was unsuccessful by the school's historic standards, he did lead the 1964 Wolverines to a 9–1 record, a Big Ten title and a win in the Rose Bowl against Oregon State.
+Although his tenure at Michigan was unsuccessful by the school's historic standards, he did lead the 1964 Wolverines to a 9–1 record, a Big Ten title and a win in the 1965 Rose Bowl against Oregon State.
 His final team, in 1968, won eight of its first nine games but then suffered a humiliating 50–14 loss against Ohio State.
 Despite having a 36-point lead, Ohio State Coach Woody Hayes passed for, and failed to get, a two-point conversion after the final score and with 1:23 remaining in the game.
 When asked why he went for the two-point conversion, Hayes reportedly said, "Because we couldn't go for three!"
 Shortly after the game, Elliott resigned, and athletic director Don Canham hired Bo Schembechler to replace him as head coach.
 Schembechler would use the memory of the 1968 Ohio State loss to motivate his team the following season.

-There were reports during the 1968 season that Elliott had been given an ultimatum: "Either win or face the possibility of being kick upstairs."
+There were reports during the 1968 season that Elliott had been given an ultimatum: "Either win or face the possibility of being kicked upstairs."
 There were also reports when Don Canham was hired that Elliott had expected to be named athletic director and that there was "bad blood" between Canham and Elliott.

 However, Canham later denied that Elliott was "eased out" of his job.
 In an interview with Joe Falls, Canham said: "Bump and I are close personal friends.
 Bump is not naïve – he knows that when you work at a place for 10 years and you're not winning consistently, it doesn't become fun for anybody – the coach, the alumni, the players or anybody else.
 We talked about this and we talked about it openly.
 If Bump had said to me, 'Look, give me a couple of more years,' I would have given it to him.
 I mean that.
 I didn't fire Bump Elliott.
 My first year as director Bump had an 8 and 2 record.
 Anyone could live with that."

 According to Canham, he met with Elliott in December 1968 and offered him the job of associate athletic director.
 Canham told Elliott he could stay on as coach if he wanted, but Canham could not promise him that the job of associate athletic director would still be open in another couple of years.
 Canham said: "Bump smiled at me and said, 'I don't have to think about it.'
 He was ready to get out.
 I did not force him, and I mean that in all honesty.
 But the job had ceased to be fun for him."